 What’s A Pilot Light?

-The pilot light is a device that holds a continuously burning flame.
-The purpose of this part is to ignite the burner.
+The pilot light is a device that holds a continuously burning flame to ignite the burner.
 How?
 Well, when your appliance is turned on, gas is released from the main burner, and the pilot light flame ignites the gas to provide heat.
 As this heat warms the main burner, air or water inside your appliance is heated and then distributed as necessary throughout your home or business.

 Appliances With Pilot Lights

 A pilot light is more likely to be found in water heaters or in older furnaces and boilers.
 You may also have a gas fireplace pilot light.
 We have a blog discussing how to light a gas fireplace.
-In the more recent years pilot lights are being replaced with a hot surface igniter or a spark igniter.
+In recent years, pilot lights are often being replaced with hot surface igniters or spark igniters.

 water heater pilot light

 The pilot flame ignites the gas to create warmth in your home or business.
-So if your hot water is not working, inspect your water heater pilot light.
-And if you have no heat check to see if your furnace or boiler pilot light has gone out.
+So if you have no hot water, inspect your water heater pilot light.
+And if you have no heat, check to see if your furnace or boiler pilot light has gone out.

 pilot light in furnace